rajarshi-basak/company-interview-questions/Standard Chartered/Round_1/Q1_General&MLQuestions.md

    (b) A subset of the input data and all the features (c) All the input data and a subset of the features (d) A subset of the inout data and a subset of the features
+4. In any decision tree based algorithm, can the minimum number of samples in a leaf be a fractional number, eg. 5.2?
+Why?

 ### NLP and Deep Learning

-4. Do you know how Named Entity Recognition is done?
+5. Do you know how Named Entity Recognition is done?
-5. What is the unerlying algorithm and concept based on which simple NER systems are built?
+6. What is the unerlying algorithm and concept based on which simple NER systems are built?
-6. If there is a training dataset with non-linear trend and you can fit either a decision tree or a neural network with no activation function, which one will you use?
+7. If there is a training dataset with non-linear trend and you can fit either a decision tree or a neural network with no activation function, which one will you use?
 Why?